Today is my first post in a new series, all about the struggles we’re facing during the pandemic.

 Host a Zoom Party

-Stay tuned for the second post in this series, where I’ll be talking about online learning- who’s affected, how does it work, and how can you help make it slightly easier?
+Stay tuned for the second post in this series!
+I’ll be talking about online learning – who’s affected, how does it work, and how can you make it a bit easier?

-How are you helping your social life survive the pandemic?
+Is your social life surviving the pandemic?
 Do you have any creative ideas for spending time with others at a distance?
-What’s your favourite thing to do with your friends in normal times?
+What was your favourite thing to do with friends before the pandemic?

 Let me know all your thoughts in the comments below 🙂